omaroscar-10/Customer-Segmentation/README.md

 **K-means**

-* Silhouette score with n_clusters=2: 0.5088

-**Mini-Batch K-means**

-* Silhouette score with n_clusters=2: 0.5065

-**Hierarchical Clustering**

-* Silhouette score with n_clusters=2 and linkage=ward: 0.5052

-* Silhouette score with n_clusters=2 and linkage=complete: 0.4695

-* Silhouette score with n_clusters=2 and linkage=average: 0.4618

-**DBSCAN**

-* Silhouette score with eps=1 and min_samples=27: 0.3729

-* Silhouette score with eps=0.6 and min_samples=1: 0.2356

-* Silhouette score with eps=0.6 and min_samples=27: 0.2786

-**GMM**

-* Silhouette score with n_components=2 and covariance_type=full: 0.3510

-* Silhouette score with n_components=2 and covariance_type=tied: 0.4765

-* Silhouette score with n_components=2 and covariance_type= 0.4007

-* Silhouette score with n_components=2 and covariance_type= **0.5223**

-The silhouette score of the GMM solution with n_components=2 and covariance_type=spherical is by far the highest among the clustering techniques applied.

-As a result, this model is the top performer since it segments customers based Recency, Frequency and Monetary Value (RFM) better than the other models.

-GMM identified two classes or groups of customers based on RFM.
+* From the plot it can be seen that the K-Means model identified three classes or groups of customers based on RFM.

-One of those groups represent customers who have recently purchased from the company, buy more often and spend more. **These customers are more likely to buy again; they are also likely to buy more often and spend more money.**
+One of those groups represent customers who have recently purchased from the company, buy more often and spend more.
+These customers are more likely to buy again; they are also likely to buy more often and spend more money.

 # **5. Discussion & Recomendations**